charters available to be issued for NYC

 In 2015, the legislation revived 22 New York charters that had been previously issued and then were surrendered, revoked, or terminated prior to July 1, 2015.
 These charters are typically referred to as “zombie” charters.
 As of March 2019, all of the revived charters had been issued by the authorizers.

-The Governor’s proposal to reissue surrendered, revoked, or terminated charters in perpetuity maintains NY’s cap on charters, but provides incentive for low performing charters to be closed and replaced by much-needed new charter schools.
+NYC Mayor Eric Adams has expressed support for a previous proposal to reissue surrendered, revoked, or terminated charters in perpetuity.
+This approach maintains New York’s cap on charters, but provides incentive for low performing charter schools to be closed and replaced by new, high quality charter schools.

 * Charter schools that are “conversions” from district schools do not count against the cap.